 - Email address validation in forms

-A spam trap, also known as honey traps, are a way for ISP's* to understand and evaluate the quality of a senders list.
-The trap itself is an email address that acts like a real address but does not exist.
-There are different types of spam traps and they all indicate that you don't have proper list management.
+A spam trap, also known as honey traps, are a way for ISPs to understand and evaluate the quality of a senders list.
+The trap itself is an email address that acts like a real address but doesn't exist.
+There are different types of spam traps, and they all indicate that you don't have proper list management.

 - Recycled – Older and previously inactivated email addresses that are re-used as spam traps.
 These used to be real addresses but as the holder of the email address stopped using them, some of them can be converted to spam traps.

-The large ISP's* such as Gmail, Outlook Live and Yahoo use even deeper analysis to evaluate your reputation.
+The large ISPs such as Gmail, Outlook Live and Yahoo use even deeper analysis to evaluate your reputation.
 They are also measuring subscriber activity as an important parameter.
-If your subscribers are engaging in your emails, your are getting a higher credibility.
+If your subscribers are engaging in your emails, you're getting a higher credibility.

 Some examples of engagement are:

 - The subscribers are moving the emails to the inbox from the campaign/spam folders